pouya-codes/singularity_auto_annotate/README.md

   --radius RADIUS       From each selected coordinate, all its neighbours will be extracted.
 This number will be multiplied by the patch size.Note: In use-annotation, the number will be multiplied*stride.
                          (default: 1)

+  --use_color_norm      Whether use normlization of patches before feeding to the model or not.
+                         (default: False)

+  --method METHOD       The Normalization method.
+                         (default: vahadane)

+  --reference_image REFERENCE_IMAGE
+                        The path to reference image for normalization.
+                         (default: None)

+  --use_standarizer     Whether to apply brighness standarizer on the images.
+                         (default: False)

 usage: app.py from-arguments use-manifest [-h] --manifest_location
                                           MANIFEST_LOCATION